cloudflare/workers-docs/content/tutorials/transforming-apps-using-htmlrewriter/_index.md

 If you don't have those things quite yet, don't worry.
 We'll walk through each of them and make sure we're ready to go, before you start creating your application.

-This tutorial is designed to be built using a prior application – I'll use `i18n-example.signalnerve.com` – we'll overlay an i18n layer over top of that site, by deploying a Workers application in front of that site.
-If you'd like to deploy your own version of the site, you can find the source here **TODO**.
+This tutorial is designed to be built using a prior application – I'll use `i18n-example.workers-tooling.cf` – we'll overlay an i18n layer over top of that site, by deploying a Workers application in front of that site.
+If you'd like to deploy your own version of the site, you can find the source [on GitHub](https://github.com/signalnerve/i18n-example-workers-site).
 Instructions on how to deploy this application can be found in the project's README.

 ## Generate a project